 So if you see one on your shoe, you can bet you are infested with them and should take a shower right away.

-These little ticks pack a mean bite, and if they do latch on to you skin they will itch like the dickens for weeks at a time.
-That’s why it’s so important to wash off right away, before that happens.
+These little ticks pack a mean bite, and if they do latch on to your skin they will itch like the dickens for weeks at a time.
+That’s why it’s so important to wash off right away before that happens.

 Not to gross you out but this is what we have to deal with in the wild, or where you have turkeys roaming around.
 The downside to living in rural Indiana in the forestry.